Minds On

 As we work towards Truth and Reconciliation, information about lands and territories is constantly being updated.
 This map was accessed through the permission terms of Encyclopedia Britannica in July 2021.

-How did the establishment of Upper and Lower Canada affect Indigenous peoples in Canada?
-In 1763, Britain tried to establish a peaceful and stable relationship with Indigenous peoples with the Royal Proclamation.
+In 1763, Britain tried to establish a peaceful and stable relationship with Indigenous Peoples with the Royal Proclamation.
 The purpose of this document was to recognize First Nations rights in Canada and lay the foundation for the treaty-making process.
-At that time, British leaders wanted to keep the Indigenous peoples “happy” to avoid any armed conflict.
-They also wanted to be in a position to stop any unwanted “land grabs.”
+At that time, British leaders wanted to keep Indigenous Peoples content to avoid armed conflict and prevent unauthorized land grabs.

-By the early 1800s, Indigenous peoples were becoming less of a threat to the British leaders.
-With the development of Upper and Lower Canada, and immigration, their populations now outnumbered the Indigenous peoples.
+By the early 1800s, Indigenous Peoples were becoming less of a threat to the British leaders.
+With the development of Upper and Lower Canada, and immigration, their populations now outnumbered the Indigenous Peoples.
 Indigenous rights, such as the Royal Proclamation, now seemed to conflict with the wants of colonial settlers and industry.
-As a result, attitudes and treatment of Indigenous peoples began to change.
-British leaders began to view Indigenous peoples as challenges rather than military allies.
+As a result, attitudes and treatment of Indigenous Peoples began to change.
+British leaders began to view Indigenous Peoples as challenges rather than military allies.

-Indigenous peoples’ world views included giving thanks to creation and the Earth and treating the land carefully.
+Indigenous world views included giving thanks to creation and the Earth and treating the land carefully.
 This meant using only what one needed to survive.
 This view was very different from European beliefs.
 Europeans often believed themselves superior and saw Indigenous ceremonies and celebrations as improper.
 New immigrants generally thought they could take over the lands and suppress Indigenous beliefs.

 Brainstorm